Protocol Specification v0.1

 Your rules.

 Programmable infrastructure for decentralized communication.
-Identity, encryption, consent-based routing, and encrypted storage — without trusted servers.
+Identity, encryption, consent-based routing, and encrypted storage — with zero-knowledge mediators.

 MIT License